jundalisay/spblist/content/en/social/cycles/greece.md

 In effect, the clearing funds unify the EU states into a barter union to offset the problems of their monetary union.
 This keeps individual member states independent and able to state their own fiscal policies without needing a fiscal union*.

-> *A fiscal union is a mercantile solution similar to a corporation buying its suppliers and customer-companies in order to vertically integrate for greater efficiency.
-It would be a sort of imperialism among nations.
+{{< f f="*A fiscal union is a mercantile solution similar to a corporation buying its suppliers and customer-companies in order to vertically integrate for greater efficiency.
+It would be a sort of imperialism among nations." >}}